microsoft/fluentui/rfcs/convergence/authoring-stories.md

 ### 8. location and naming convention

-All `.stories.tsx` which are related to a single docs page files must be in the same folder, which can either be the folder with component code, or a folder called `stories`.
+All `.stories.tsx` files from one Storybook Docs page must be in a dedicated folder.
+If there is just one Docs page created, this should be `src/stories`.
+If there are multiple pages created, the folder should be `src/stories/page-name`.

 ### 9. UX of stories